ebits/ebits.github.io/_posts/2015-02-14-doug-crockford-at-bc.md

 ---
 layout: no_hero
-title: ## The Better Parts of Javascript @ Bigcommerce San Francisco
 excerpt: Bigcommerce SF had the pleasure to host Dogulas Crockford for our first tech talk in our new SF office on Feb.
 2nd 2015.
 Douglas is a guiding voice in the Javascript world with his no-nonsense approach to development by utilizing “The Good Parts” of Javascript, made clear by his best selling book [Javascript: The Good Parts](http://shop.oreilly.com/product/9780596517748.do).
 ---